slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Dream big.

 An ambitious goal sets the bar so high that even a failure can be considered a success by ordinary standards.
-If your dreams don't frighten you, they are not big enough.
+If your dreams don’t frighten you, they are not big enough.

 > *"Rich people think big.
 Poor people think small."
 -- T. Harv Eker*